SirBrian1234/gps_tracker/README.md

 Testing gmail
 -------------
-You may send test your email setup with this script
+You may send test your email setup with this script:

   $ python3 test_gmail.py